Shreyas Iyer: International career

 However, Shreyas Iyer was not picked in the India squad for the T20 World Cup 2022.
 During the 2nd T20I against New Zealand in Bay Oval Shreyas was out by hit wicket.
 He was the 4th Indian player to be out in hit wicket.
 Shreyas Iyer hit 80 runs for just 76 balls in 1st ODI against New Zealand in Eden Park.

 In January 2023, after Sri Lanka series Iyer was out from the New Zealand series due to back pain.
 Shreyas returned in the Border–Gavaskar Trophy.
 He was able to play in 2nd Test.
 During the 4th test at Ahmedabad after Australia finished 1st innings by 480, while India started the batting but Shreyas did not come for the batting.
 He complained about back pain once again and was taken for the scans.
 Shreyas Iyer was dropped from the series due to back pain.
 He went to England for back surgery in April.
 Shreyas Iyer wasn't available for the ICC Test championship Final against Australia in Kennington Oval.
 He was recovering in NCA for his return.
 As a result of his hard work, Iyer was named in Asia Cup 2023.

 During the 2nd ODI against Australia in Indore, Iyer scored 105 runs in just 90 balls, marking a strong comeback ahead of the World Cup.
 India won the match with Iyer winning the Man of the Match Award for his performance.

+On 11 Jan'26, 1st ODI against New Zealand in Vadodara, Iyer playing his comeback match after recovering from a spleen injury sustained during last year's Australia tour, played a key supporting role with a fluent 49 off 47 balls.

+On 6 June 2026, BCCI appointed Iyer as the new T20I captain replacing Suryakumar Yadav.
+Iyer had a historically lackluster start to his captaincy stint, as he endured the worst ever start for any Indian captain in T20I's, suffering 6 defeats in 7 matches(1 no result), and is the only Indian captain to go winless in their first 6 completed T20I matches.
+Iyer won his first game as India's T20I captain on 23 July 2026 against Zimbabwe.

+International centuries

+Iyer has scored 6 international centuries – 1 in Test cricket and 5 in One Day Internationals.